Kobeyvines/alx-project-nexus/ecommerce-backend/README.md

 # 🌐 ALX Project Nexus

-This repository documents my journey through the **ALX ProDev Backend Engineering Program**.
+This repository showcases my journey through the ALX ProDev Backend Engineering Program, with a focus on building a production-ready e-commerce backend.
-It serves as a hub for my major learnings, reflections, and best practices in backend development.
+It documents my learnings, challenges, and best practices applied while designing and implementing the system.
 ---

 ## 📖 Program Overview
-The **ProDev Backend Engineering** program provided a hands-on, project-driven approach to building scalable and production-ready backend systems.
+The E-Commerce Backend project simulates a real-world online store.
+Users can browse products, manage carts, place orders, and track order history.
+Admins can manage products, categories, and user roles.

-Key focus areas included Python, Django, API design, cloud services, containerization, and DevOps practices.
+Key focus areas included:

+Backend APIs using Django REST Framework

+Database modeling for products, carts, orders, and users

+Security & Authentication with JWT and role-based access

+Deployment using Docker and CI/CD pipelines
 ---

 ## 🔑 Key Learnings